-- 2. Ownership of goats must be established by county tagging event.
+- 1. Ownership of goats must be established by county tagging event.
 All market goats must be tagged with an official 4-H tag.
 If the goat is pregnant and the 4-Her wants the offspring at the fair, notify the superintendent at weigh-in.
 Market goats and non-registered stock must be brought to weigh-in to receive their official 4-H tag.
-Non-registered stock without official 4-H tag and USDA premise tag are not eligible for exhibition.
+Non-registered stock without official 4-H tag and Scrapie tag are not eligible for exhibition.
 Registered stock must have papers and matching tattoos.
-Bring registration papers to exhibitor's meeting for verification. - 3.
-All goats must have a USDA premise ID tag to show per current State of Kansas regulations (unless you show proof of being registered by breed association).
+Bring registration papers to exhibitor's meeting for verification. - 2.
+All goats must have a Scrapie Tag to show (unless you show proof of being registered by breed association).
 All animals must be in proper physical condition, be properly identified and free of visual evidence of infectious, contagious, or parasitic disease at time of arrival.
 No health papers are required; however, animals showing evidence of sickness, infections, contagious or parasitic disease will result in the animals' rejection for entry.
 The inspector's decision is final.
 No bucks can be shown at the county fair.
-Tag or registration numbers must be included on your Fair Pre-Entry Form. - 4.
-Exhibitors must be neatly and appropriately attired. - 5.
-Exhibitor may exhibit only one (1) animal in Fitting and Showing class and must be the project of the exhibitor.
+Tag or registration numbers must be included on your Fair Pre-Entry Form. - 3.
+Exhibitors must be neatly and appropriately attired. - 4.

-- Pygmy and market breeds will show against each other in Fitting and Showing classes. - 6.
 Pygmies will be shown according to age and classes may be a combination of both does and wethers.
 There will be 2 classes for market goats: Dairy Breed and Meat Breed/Meat Breed Cross.
 Market goats will be divided by weight.
-Goats may be shown in class 321: Non-Milking/Non-Market Goats if they have not been shown in any other class except Fitting and Showing. - Pygmy goat exhibitors may show in Fitting and Showing classes.
-Pygmy goat does may not be shown in any dairy classes. - Class 321 Non-Milking/Non-Market Goats (see Dairy Goat division) - Doe or wether not shown in any other class except Fitting and Showing - b.
+Goats may be shown in Dairy Goat class 321: Non-Milking/Non-Market Goats if they have not been shown in any other class except Fitting and Showing. - Pygmy goat exhibitors may show in Fitting and Showing classes.
+Pygmy goat does may not be shown in any dairy classes. - 6.
+Class 321 Dairy Goat division - Doe or wether not shown in any other class except Fitting and Showing - b.
 One entry per 4-Her - c.
-They will be judged on: - How well they have been cared for and are fitted for the show - ii.
+They will be judged on: - i.
+How well they have been cared for and are fitted for - ii.
 How easily they show (an indication of practice) - iii.
 Your knowledge of goats in general and your animal in particular - Market goats must have milk teeth and be castrated (e.g., NO BUCKS ALLOWED).
-Market goats can be of either sex and cannot be shown in any other class except Fitting and Showing. - Market goats must be weighed and identified by April 30, 2024, at weigh-in. - Minimum weight for Market Classes is 50 lbs. when weighed at the fair.
-Those under 50 lbs. will be shown in Class 332: Feeder Class. - All market goats must be weighed Thursday, July 25, 9:00-9:30 am. - All Pygmy/Market Goat exhibitors will follow the general livestock rules. - 14.
-Please make sure to sign up for a Fitting & Showing class AND Market, Breeding or Pygmy class. - 15.
-Market wethers horns can be tipped or removed. - 16.
+Market goats can be of either sex and cannot be shown in any other class except Fitting

+- and Showing. - 8.
+Market goats must be weighed and identified by April 27, 2025, at weigh-in. - Minimum weight for Market Classes is 50 lbs. when weighed at the fair.
+Those under 50 lbs. will be shown in Class 332: Feeder Class. - All market goats must be weighed Thursday, July 24, 9:00-9:30 am. - All Pygmy/Market Goat exhibitors will follow the general livestock rules. - 12.
+Please make sure to sign up for a Fitting & Showing class AND Market, Breeding or Pygmy class. - 13.
+Market wethers horns can be tipped or removed. - 14.
 Goats must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or halter when showing.
 Prong collars are allowed.
-BRACING OF DOES IS ALLOWED in all classes of the show. - 17.
-Calculation for class age breaks is July 24, 2021.
+BRACING OF DOES IS ALLOWED in all classes of the show. - 15.
+Calculation for class age breaks is July 24, 2025.